Sikkimese Bhutia language: Bilabial plosives

 There is only one known geminate, which refers to consisting of similar adjacent sounds especially in consonants, and that is /bb/.
 This happens when the equative bɛʔ and the infinitive marker -po/bo combines to become -bbɛʔ.
 The rest of bilabial plosives are as follows: voiced labio-velar approximant, voiceless aspirated bilabial plosive, voiceless unaspirated bilabial plosive, voiceless unreleased bilabial plosive, voiced bilabial fricative, voiceless bilabial fricative, voiced bilabial plosive, and voiceless lightly but not consistent aspirated bilabial plosive followed by breathiness.

 Dento-alveolar plosives and affricates

 Dento-Alveolar plosives and affricates are produced with the tongue touching the alveolar ridge and the back of the upper teeth.
 The following are classified as dento-alveolar: voiceless dental fricative, voiceless unaspirated dento-alveolar laminal plosive, voiced dento-alveolar laminal plosive, voiceless aspirated dento-alveolar laminal plosive, and voiceless lightly not consistent aspirated dento-alveolar plosive followed by breathiness.
 All can be found in the word-initial position.

 Postalveolar plosives

-The following are also known as “retroflex” even though the tongue isn't curled backwards as strongly.
+The following are also known as "retroflex" even though the tongue is not curled backwards as strongly.
 They are as follows: voiceless unaspirated postalveolar apical plosive, voiceless aspirated postalveolar apical plosive, voiced postalveolar apical plosive, voiced alveolar flap, and voiceless lightly but not consistent aspirated postalveolar apical plosive followed by breathiness.